malcolm-kee/kl-react/README.md

 ## Key features

-- Page contains all the speakers and past events and CTA to join the meetup group
+- Information about talks, speakers, past events and meetup links
-- Customize landing page if there is upcoming events
+- Landing page for upcoming events
-- Submit to talk in future meetup
+- Submit a talk for future meetups
 - List of previous talks
-- TODO: Allow voting on topics
+- TODO: Allow voting on topics of interest

-## Changing details
+## Updating speaker details

 ### Speaker Profile

-The image of speaker is retrieved from GitHub/Twitter account if it is provided.
+The image of the speaker is retrieved from the speaker's existing GitHub/Twitter accounts.

 To update your image/details, make a PR to update [speakers.yml](src/data/speakers.yml)